-Whether you’re here for its rich history, serene ambiance, or simply the incredible views, Lamayuru Monastery is a destination that stays with you long after your trip.
-Don’t miss this gem when planning your Ladakh adventure!
+Whether you’re drawn by its rich history, serene ambiance, or breathtaking views, Lamayuru Monastery will stay with you long after your Ladakh bike trip.
+Don’t miss this gem on your Ladakh adventure!

 2. Festival Season